Lothiraldan/lothiraldan.github.com/_drafts/thread-import-lock.md

 We know that `str.encode` try to import a module and that's likely what freeze our thread.

+At this moment, I went to my favorite IRC channel and asked for help and we finally found the explanation!

 When you do `import module` in your code, what does it do?
 If we trust `[the python documentation](https://docs.python.org/2/library/imp.html#examples), it does basically that:

 ```python